Our Mission

 Deven Little – President

-Deven Little is a 14 year veteran of the US Army where he served at all levels of the military and participated in two OIF deployments and one tour in South Korea.
-He has a Bachelors degree in Music from Morehead State University and over 15 years of independent study and application of traditional and small scale sustainable agricultural practices.
+Deven Little is a 19 year veteran of the US Army where he served at all levels of the military and participated in two OIF deployments, one OIR deployment and one tour in South Korea.
+He has a Bachelors degree in Music from Morehead State University and over 20 years of independent study and application of traditional and small scale sustainable agricultural practices.
 Deven developed a love of agriculture in his youth in Montana, where he bucked hay bales, chased cows and managed beehives during his summers.
-Little Farms for Veterans was developed after Deven and his wife Celeste were unable to find an existing program that allowed family integration in existing programs that assist in the development of veterans in agriculture.
+Little Farms for Veterans was developed after Deven and his wife Celeste were unable to find an agriculture training program that allowed family integration, even amongst the existing programs that assist veterans.

 Charles Hutchinson – 1st Vice President